learn-co-curriculum/phase-0-bash-navigation/README.md

-# Bash Navigation
+# CLI Navigation

 ## Learning Goals

-- Demonstrate How to Navigate with `bash`
+- Demonstrate How to Navigate from the CLI
-- Identify our "home directory"
+- Identify your "home directory"
 - Identify your logged-in username with `whoami`
 - Identify the "current working directory" with `pwd` ("print working directory")
 - Navigate directories using `cd`